scala/scala3/scala3doc/e2e/README.md

 - install Node.js
 - run `npm i`

-### Running tests
+### Running tests locally

 - generate the test docs: `sbt scala3doc/generateTestcasesDocumentation`
-- run the web server in the `output` directory: `python3 -m http.server 8080`
+- run the web server in the `npm run serve`
-- run `npm run cypress:open` to see the cypress UI or `npm run cypress:run` to run tests heedlessly
+- run `npm run cypress:open` to see the cypress UI or `npm run cypress:run` to run tests headlessly